rileyjmurray/spaND_public/README.md

     - `MFEMLIB` should point to MFEM's root (optional)

 3. Then, move to `tests/`.
 You can create any of the executables with `make target` or all with `make`.
-If you have both Openblas and MKL, you can pass `USE_MKL=0` or `USE_MKL=1` to make to chose between the two.

 ## Some additional things to do (maybe) when you run:
-- You may have to add Metis's LIB or BLAS's LIB folder to `LD_LIBRARY_PATH`.
-For instance, with MKL on the Stanford Sherlock system, it looks like this (in this case, it's automatically set, no need to do anything)

-    ```
-    [lcambier@sh-ln07 login ~]$ module load icc metis imkl eigen
-    [lcambier@sh-ln07 login ~]$ echo $LD_LIBRARY_PATH
-    /share/software/user/restricted/imkl/2019/mkl/lib/intel64:/share/software/user/open/metis/5.1.0/lib:/share/software/user/restricted/icc/2019/lib/intel64
-    ```

-    or with Openblas

-    ```
-    [lcambier@sh-ln07 login ~]$ module load icc metis openblas eigen
-    [lcambier@sh-ln07 login ~]$ echo $LD_LIBRARY_PATH
-    /share/software/user/open/openblas/0.3.4/lib:/share/software/user/open/metis/5.1.0/lib:/share/software/user/restricted/icc/2019/lib/intel64
-    ```

-    If you don't have modules, you may have to set `LD_LIBRARY_PATH` yourself.

-- You may have to change the Openblas link flag from `-lblas` to `-lopenblas`.
-Not clear why :-()

-- when running the code, you might need to set your DYLD_LIBRARY_PATH:
-    ```shell
-    export DYLD_LIBRARY_PATH=/Users/rjmurr/Documents/randnla/blaspp-install/lib:/Users/rjmurr/Documents/randnla/lapackpp-install/lib
-    ```
+You'll probably need to add Metis' LIB and blaspp/lapackpp LIB folders to `LD_LIBRARY_PATH` and/or ``DYLD_LIBRARY_PATH``.

 ## Example

 Let's compile the general driver code and run it on a sample arbitrary matrix.
-Set-up all the above.
-We assume you have Openblas installed, with 'USE_MKL=0' set in your `Makefile.conf` file.
 1. Compile the ```spaND.cpp``` example

     ```make spaND```